All About Wilms' Tumor

 Who gets Wilms' Tumor?

-WT is a cancer of children, a pediatric cancer.
 Both boys and girls can be affected, with girls having a slightly higher risk.
 Wilms’s tumor is also more common in African Americans.
-The median age at time of diagnosis is 42 months in boys and 47 months in girls.
-More than 90% of all WT are diagnosed before the age of 5 years.
+Average age of diagnosis is 3 -4 years old.

 What causes Wilms' Tumor?

 In normal human development, each person has an entire set of paired chromosomes; one half of the pair is from the mother and the other half is from the father.
 Each chromosome is further divided into smaller sections called genes, which contain a person's unique DNA, or "genetic code".
 This code is used to build very important proteins in the body.
 Wilms is thought to result from accidental loss of certain parts of DNA, known as tumor suppressor genes.
 These genes are responsible for regulating cell growth.
 When these suppressor genes are lost, there is an overgrowth of kidney cells, which results in a cancer (tumor) forming in the kidney.
 There have been several tumor suppressor genes that have been linked with wilms tumor, including WT1, WT2, and P53, among others.